audiobookdata/timestamps/README.md

 # Audiobook timestamps
+These timestamps are added here by humans.
+No scraping or acts of piracy are tolerated.
+Contact deflected_affirm225@simplelogin.com for takedowns or any other legal issues.
 ## License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.